-Often we will use the word "people" instead of "noncitizens" or "immigrants" in this manual.
+Often we will use the word "people" instead of "noncitizens" or "aliens" in this manual.
 It is important to understand, however, that U.S. citizens are never affected by any ground of inadmissibility or deportability.
-On the other hand, all noncitizens-including lawful permanent residents-are potentially subject to these grounds, and therefore legally can be refused admission to or removed from the United States.
+On the other hand, all noncitizens-including lawful permanent residents-are potentially subject to these grounds, and therefore can legally be refused admission to or be removed from the United States.